swannodette/baduk/_posts/2016-07-30-us-go-congress-day2.markdown

 eye.
 As I predicted there were many, many mistakes - in many cases she pointed out moves I had considered but had discarded for all of the wrong reasons.
-The experience was both incredibly humbling and thrilling and I was extremely grateful for her time..
+The experience was both incredibly humbling and thrilling and I was extremely grateful for her time.
 The following GoKibitz embed is my game along with her commentary as I remembered it.
 I stayed on for several more commentaries as there was just tons to learn from her reviews.
 After this experience, I fully plan on getting